Open Dialogue and how it works

 Lisa has worked across a broad range of industries, from publishing to pharmaceuticals, with experience managing the co-ordination and implementation of complex projects.

-She has experience co-ordinating projects, assisting in planning, organising, implementing and accomplishing day-to-day activities.
+She has experience co-ordinating projects, assisting in planning, organising, and implementing systems.
 She has worked across teams where collaboration and communication are essential in bringing groups together to enhance positive outcomes.
 She has been crucial to managing the flow of the office, while creating processes and systems to enhance company operations.

 Lisa has an eye for detail, with the ability to intuitively understand the relationship between tactical actions and strategic importance.
 She has spent many years running her own business developing websites for a broad customer base.